ovaag/TTK4145-olacv/Exercise1/Part3/README.md

  > They all starts a new thread

  ### How does pythons Global Interpreter Lock (GIL) influence the way a python Thread behaves?
- > GIL is protecting pythons memory by only allowing one thread at a time to access the memory.
+ > GIL only allows one thread to run at the same time.
+This means that the code will not execute as fast as it possibly could if multiple thread where running simultaneously.
  ### With this in mind: What is the workaround for the GIL (Hint: it's another module)?
- > The python multiprocessing module
+ > The python multiprocessing module spawns more interpreters.
+This can be utilized as a workaround GIL.

  ### What does `func GOMAXPROCS(n int) int` change?
  > The function changes the maximum number of CPUs that can be executing simultaneously.